subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 Select the Indexer Version and Query Version (latest recommended)

+### User Managed

+For user managed project you run your own SubQuery Indexer on a different VM.
+This can give you more flexibility on how you run the project and how your manage the database connected to the project.

-For user-hosted projects, you need to provide the internal IP addresses for the Node endpoint and the query endpoint, and ensure that the services are functioning properly.
+You need to provide the IP addresses for the Node endpoint and the query endpoint, and ensure that the services can be connected to and are functioning properly.

 ![User Managed Project](/assets/img/network/indexer_user_managed_project.png)